Blackstone and JPMorgan CEOs under pressure to resign Trump council

-Seven business leaders have quit President Trump's advisory councils since the weekend.
+Eight business leaders have quit President Trump's advisory councils since the weekend.
 And a group of protestors hope that JPMorgan CEO Jamie Dimon and Blackstone CEO Stephen Schwarzman will be next.

 On Tuesday, a collection of New York-based advocacy groups plan to march to the Manhattan headquarters of both JPMorgan (JPM) and Blackstone to deliver petitions with 400,000 signatures asking both executives to cut ties with the White House.